tu2-atmanand/Task-Board/README.md

 ## Discussion

-Join the forum top to share your thoughts, ideas or requests and hear from other, how they have adapted to this GTD methodologies to get their tasks done and complete projects inside Obsidian : [**Task Board topic on Forum**](https://forum.obsidian.md/t/task-board-another-gtd-methodology-similar-to-github-projects-planning/90849?u=tu2_atmanand)
+Join the forum top to share your thoughts, ideas or requests and hear from other, how they have adapted to this GTD methodologies to get their tasks done and complete projects inside Obsidian : [**Task Board topic on Obsidian forum**](https://forum.obsidian.md/t/task-board-another-gtd-methodology-similar-to-github-projects-planning/90849?u=tu2_atmanand)

 ## How Does it work ?